mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 ### Notifications
 - General notificaiton functionality, for group invites, session dates, etc

+### Groups
+- Groups have an option to be private or public
+- Users may post in a group page

 ### Study Sessions
  - Sessions will be sortable by date in addition to by course